 In enterprise SEO, we keep talking about ‘scale.’
 But scaling processes can be challenging if the SEO team fails to use automation.

-Automation helps in tasks like keyword research, identifying crawl issues, monitoring backlink quality, and more.
-Moreover, it simplifies the workflow for large enterprises where SEO and website needs keep changing.
+Automation helps in tasks like keyword research, identifying crawl issues, monitoring backlink quality etc. Moreover, it simplifies the workflow for large enterprises where SEO and website needs keep changing.

 When businesses add new pages to their websites, SEO is impacted.
 Hence, SEOs in enterprise-level firms can create templates that developers can use and replicate with the changing enterprise SEO requirements.